Liangzhu culture: Jade work

 The jade from this culture is characterized by finely worked large ritual jades, commonly incised with the taotie motif.
 The most exemplary artifacts from the culture were its cong (cylinders), with the largest discovered weighing 3.5 kg.
 Bi (discs) and Yue axes (ceremonial axes) were also found.
 Jade pendants were also found, designed with engraved representations of small birds, turtles and fish.
 Many Liangzhu jade artefacts had a white milky bone-like aspect due to its tremolite rock origin and influence of water-based fluids at the burial sites, although jade made from actinolite and serpentine were also commonly found.
 Most of Liangzhu's contemporaries have some jades, but 90 per cent of all the cong and bi jades recovered, and by far the best in quality, are from Liangzhu sites.
 Jade artifacts unearthed from Liangzhu sites are said to have been influential on the development of other neolithic cultures in China: "The impactful legacy of Liangzhu Culture is seen in Longshan in Shandong, Taosi in Shanxi, Qijia in Ganqing and many other sites in northern Shaanxi, where cong tubes, bi disks and other jade objects reminiscent of Liangzhu Culture have been unearthed."
 Liangzhu jade work is also said to have had a lasting influence on ritual objects in later periods of Chinese culture.

-The Liangzhu "ancient city" or Liangzhu site-complex controlled the best jade products, but less important centers also produced elite crafts, which lead researchers to believe the Liangzhu culture was not a simple pyramid structure society in terms of status levels.
+The Liangzhu "ancient city" or Liangzhu site-complex controlled the best jade products, but less important centers also produced elite crafts, which led researchers to believe the Liangzhu culture was not a simple pyramid structure society in terms of status levels.
 Many minor centers had access to their own jade (nephrite).
 However, the Liangzhu elites at the ancient city communicated and exchanged goods with elites from other parts of the Liangzhu world (and also in other regions of Longshan-era China) and set the criteria of what jade should look like.
 The Liangzhu did not seem to be importers of jade, even though they did export it extensively.